snavroz/cse15l-lab-reports/labreport1.md

 * The output is an error because a valid file was not given, so cat could not print out any file.
 2. Directory as an argument ![Image](EX8.png)
 * The working directory when the command was run was the home directory.
-* The output was a messaage saying that lecture1 is a directory.
+* The output was a message saying that lecture1 is a directory.
 Essentially it is saying that cat needs a file and cannot do anything with a directory as an argument.
 * The output is an error message because cat cannot print a directory and needs a file as an argument to work.
 3. File as an argument ![Image](EX9.png)
 * The working directory when the command was run was the home directory.